Before you apply for a start-up loan and grant

 Your income and expenses determine how much you can borrow.
 The price of a modest, suitable home in the area in question is also very important.

-The municipality is responsible for processing your application and calculating how big a loan you can afford in the long run.
+The municipality is responsible for processing your application and calculating how big a loan you can afford in the long term.
 To find out more about your eligibility for a loan, please contact your municipality.

 Municipalities use the Housing Bank’s interest rate schedule.
 On top of that, municipalities can add 0.25 percentage points of interest to cover their administrative expenses.